RLuckom/exploranda-core/README.md

 Right now this almost always includes `region: 'us-east-1'`, but this will change as the region will need to be configurable.
 The API version can also be specified.

-`isTarget` (boolean) : If this is set, the resover will treat the _api_ object, not the results of calls to it, as the object to return.
+`paramDriven` (boolean, experimental / insufficiently documented) : If this is set, the apiConfig param will be used to fulfill the request.
 It should only be used for the (currently-experimental) `genericFunctionRecordCollector` accessSchemas.

 #### The `value` field